tedhchen/ESS-HumanDimensions/about.md

 ---

 ## Description

-The course is organized around hands-on learning, with the goal that by the end of the course, students will have experienced
+This is a course about how humans shape and are in turn shaped by the environment.
+We will primarily focus on the environmental governance, politics, and policy-making side of human-environment interactions.
+In approaching this topic, we will emphasize taking a systems approach to understanding human-environment interactions as complex socioecological systems.
+The course is organized around hands-on learning, with considerable time and effort put toward individual and team-based production of policy and community engagement projects.

 ### Target Learning Outcomes
 At the end of this course, students will: